jakegrigsby/deep_control/README.md

 # Deep Control
-## Simple PyTorch implementations of Deep RL algorithms for continuous control research
+## Simple PyTorch Implementations of Deep RL Algorithms for Continuous Control Research

 This repository contains re-implementations of Deep RL algorithms for continuous action spaces.
 Some highlights:

 1) Code is readable, and written to be easy to modify for future research.
+Many popular Deep RL frameworks are highly modular, which can make it confusing to identify the changes in a new method.
+Aside from universal components like the replay buffer, network architectures, etc., each implementation in this repo is contained in a single file.
-2) Train and Test on different environments (for generalization research).
+2) Train and test on different environments (for generalization research).
 3) Built-in Tensorboard logging, parameter saving.
 4) Support for offline (batch) RL.
-5) Quick setup for benchmarks like Gym Mujoco, Atari, Pybullet, and DeepMind Control Suite.
+5) Quick setup for benchmarks like Gym MuJoco, Atari, PyBullet, and DeepMind Control Suite.
-5) Separate training and learning routines, which make it easy to mix and match techniques that improve the training process with techniques that improve the learning update.

 ### What's included?